The Effects of Hearing Loss in the Elderly

-One of the most common conditions to impact the elderly is a loss of hearing.
+One of the most common conditions to impact the elderly is hearing loss.
 Approximately one in three adults between the ages of 65 and 75 experience hearing loss and nearly half of those over the age of 75 have difficulty with hearing clearly.
-Hearing loss can impact a senior’s quality of life when they feel cut off from the rest of the world.
+Hearing loss in the elderly can impact quality of life when they feel cut off from the rest of the world.

 “Hearing loss can have serious ramifications for our senior citizens,” says Dr. Shirley Newell, Chief Medical Officer at Aegis Living.
 “Diminished personal safety, social isolation, depression, and extreme frustration can have a profound effect on your aging loved who is experiencing hearing loss.”

 How would you feel if you could no longer communicate properly with your loved ones?
 Many seniors don’t want to admit to having a problem and become depressed and withdrawn.
 They avoid social situations because they are frustrated that they are unable to follow a conversation or participate in a conversation.
 This social isolation can have a negative effect on their daily life.
 Hearing loss can lead to loneliness and lack of socialization that can lead to cognitive decline.